 Add decorative features

-When you add stones, water features and other decorative items to a Zen garden the aim is to do what Shakespeare said and “Hold a mirror up to nature”.
+When you add stones, water features and other decorative items to a Zen garden, the aim is to do what Shakespeare said and “Hold a mirror up to nature”.
+You want to imitate the appearance of nature in your garden.

-The best options for decorations are water features, shrubs, plants, moss, and black stone.
+The best options for decorations are water features, shrubs, plants, moss, and black stones.

-One of the most important things is to maintain your Zen garden properly.
+One of the essential duties is to maintain your Zen garden properly.
 This is considered a practice of patience and mindfulness.
-You will want to keep the space clear of leaves and other debris.
+You will want to keep the area clear of leaves and other debris.

 Use the maintenance time as an opportunity for meditation.
 Whatever actions you take in maintaining it, do so in a mindful way.
 After all, the main point in the process is to train yourself to do tasks mindfully.